asteriau/dotfiles/README.md

     swww img /path/to/some/wallpaper.someformat
     ```

 You're now all set.
-You might want to reboot after you completed the steps for everything to work properly.
+You might want to reboot after you completed the steps for everything to work properly. <br>
-There's also a [extra](https://github.com/asteriau/dotfiles/tree/main/extra) folder you might wanna check out which holds themes for various apps.
+There's also a [extra](https://github.com/asteriau/dotfiles/tree/main/extra) folder you might wanna check out which holds themes for various apps. <br>

 ## Contributions 📝